03 _ Complaints and appeals policy and procedure

 External appeals process

-If the matter remains unresolved after the review panel presents its findings, the appellant may make a written request to the General Manager that they wish the matter be dealt with through an independent external dispute resolution process.
+If the matter remains unresolved after the review panel presents its findings, the appellant may make a written request to the CEO that they seek for the matter to be dealt with through an independent external dispute resolution process.

-Where the external appeals process is accessed Allara will bear any costs associated for independent mediation.
+Where the external appeals process is accessed Allara Learning will bear any costs associated for independent mediation.

 The independent mediator will attempt to resolve the complaint between the appellant and the other party through the mediation process, where the appellant or the respondent may ask another person to accompany them to meetings with the mediator.

-The independent mediator will report to the General Manager the outcome of the mediation including any recommendations arising within ten (10) working days of the completion of the mediation.
+The independent mediator will report to the CEO the outcome of the mediation including any recommendations arising.

-Within ten (10) working days of receipt of a report from the independent external mediator the General Manager will provide a written report to the appellant advising the:
+Within ten (10) working days of receipt of a report from the independent mediator the CEO will provide a written report to the appellant advising the:

 • recommended actions to resolve the complaint;